-Before going into the details, it’s important to understand how and why a team time trial workout applies to you when you may never do an actual team time trial in competition.
+A few days ago the US National Cycling Team women, including CTS Athlete Lauren Komanski, won the team time trial at the Tour of New Zealand!
+The team time trial has always been a special event in cycling, and it is increasing in popularity now that there is a professional World Championship event in the discipline.
 Phrased differently, a team time trial is just a high-speed pace line, and that is instantly applicable to any cyclist.
 You’ll be going faster than you could maintain on your own, your power output during pulls will be higher than your normal SteadyState or individual time trial intensity, and you’ll dramatically improve your skills for group rides and breakaways.
+That’s why it’s important to understand how and why a team time trial workout applies to you when you may never do an actual team time trial in competition.

 The point of Jiri’s workout – beyond having athletes at time trial pace for 40km – was to teach riders how to gauge and manage their efforts during these very different types of events.
 You don’t ride the same way in an individual time trial as you do in a 2-man or 4-man team event.
 Similarly, you don’t ride the same way when you’re alone compared to riding in a group.